 We should read the Bible, listen to the Bible read and taught, study the Bible diligently, memorizekey verses, and meditate regularly on God’s words.
 As we know it is good to eat a balanced diet, so too are we to have a balanced approach to the Word of God (Acts 17:11; Ps 1:2-3; 40:8).

 - Has God commanded us to proclaim the gospel to all people?

 Yes, God commands his people to proclaim the gospel to everyone, even unto the ends of the earth,so that some will be saved.
 Sharing the gospel with unbelievers is something we can do in this life that we cannot do in the next (Matt 28:19; Rom 10:13-15; 1 Tim 2:1-4).

-- How should we feel about those that have not trusted in Jesus?
+- How should we feel about those who have not trusted in Jesus?